Dengeki G's Magazine: Dengeki G's Engine to present

 On September 30, 2005, with the November 2005 issue, another magazine published by MediaWorks entitled Dengeki AniMaga was merged with Dengeki G's Magazine.
 This caused a massive influx of anime information, and manga and light novels to be serialized in Dengeki G's Magazine.
 Following this, G's Magazine started including more information on adult games starting with the November 2005 issue.
 Between the March 1999 and October 2005 issues, the cover of G's Magazine depicted a girl from one of the reader-participation games running at the time.
 This was changed from November 2005 onwards where now the cover would depict a heroine from a bishōjo game, which were generally adult games.
 Between the November 2005 and April 2006 issues, the cover of G's Magazine contained girls from To Heart 2 XRATED and FullAni, two games released by Leaf at the time.
 This style was similarly adopted for the issues between May 2006 and October 2006 with girls from Da Capo II, and again between for the issues between November 2006 and March 2007 with girls from Yoake Mae yori Ruriiro na.
 This style of deciding on the cover art was dropped with the April 2007 issue.
 With the October 2007 issue, Dengeki G's Magazine celebrated its 200th consecutive release.
 Following the release of the May 2014 issue, most of the manga serialized in the magazine were transferred to Dengeki G's Comic.

+After 30 years, the magazine ceased publication on October 28, 2022 with the December 2022 issue.